AryanNSC18/AIMD/README.md

 # AIMD
 AIMD(Advance intelligence mapping device)\

 Welcome to AIMD, the Advanced Intelligence Mapping Device!
 AIMD is a compact robotic ball equipped with advanced sensing capabilities, capable of detecting movement in all directions and identifying objects within a 360-degree radius.
-This README file will provide you with essential information to understand and utilize AIMD effectively.

 ## Table of Contents

 1. Introduction